Viewing and Analyzing Measurement Data

 ColorAnt uses a correction factor for the Cyan curve display of colorimetrically calculated TVIs that improves the match between colorimetric and density-based TVI displays.

 Compare with ICC profile: Select an ICC profile from the drop-down list.
-The curves of the selected profile will be shown in a lighter color in addition to those from the measurement data.
+The curves of the selected ICC Reference Profile will be shown in a lighter color in addition to those from the measurement data.
+The curves of the reference profile can be shown or hidden by activating or deactivating the respective checkboxes.

 Tone Value Calculation: The visualization of TVIs can be modified with the options in Preferences.
 Curves may be calculated and visualized by using XYZ or spectral data.

 Note: The standard setting in ColorAnt is to calculate the curves based on the XYZ values.
 This allows a consistent view of curves either based on measurement data or by the ones based on the resulting ICC profile.
-By disabling the checkbox in Preferences, curves will be calculated by the density method if spectral data is available.
+By disabling the checkbox Always use XYZ based tone value (TVI) calculations in Preferences, curves will be calculated by the density method if spectral data is available.
 This method is more common to the one used in print process control.
 Keep in mind that both the XYZ and the density method are not good indicators for how the curves for spot colors will actually look.
 Both methods do not work well for non-CMYK colors.
 Refer to the Curves dialog instead.

 This is a top view on the color space in an a*-b* diagram.
 The measured or optimized color patches are arranged in a spider web.
 Compatible to the other views, you may check changes in the View dialog by selecting one of the adjustments in the History.